arungudelli/golang/content/en/tips/find-type-of-an-object.md

 ## Using reflect package's functions

-If the above method is not useful, or If you want to get more information about variable type, we can use Go's reflect package functions TypeOf and ValueOf().Kind() to check the variable type.
+If the above method is not useful, or If you want to get more information about variable type, we can use Go's reflect package functions TypeOf and ValueOf().Kind() functions.

 ### reflect.TypeOf() method